open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 ### Create and launch an HTTP Server

-To emphasize the difference between instrumenting a _library_ and a standalone _application_ with OpenTelemetry, we split out the dice rolling into a _library file_, which then will be imported as a dependency by the _application file_.
+To highlight the difference between instrumenting a _library_ and a standalone _app_, split out the dice rolling into a _library file_, which then will be imported as a dependency by the _app file_.

 Create the _library file_ named `dice.ts` (or `dice.js` if you are not using
 typescript) and add the following code to it: